Fatal Truth series:

-Dolan Watts had volunteered for shitty undercover gigs his entire career with the FBI.
-He never would’ve thought being a corrections officer in a maximum-security prison would be the worst one.
+He’d volunteered for shitty undercover gigs his entire career with the FBI.
+He never would’ve thought being a corrections officer would be the worst one.

-“It’s gonna be another long, miserable day.”
-As soon as he spoke, he knew he shouldn’t have said a word.
-Talking to Snake only encouraged the creature to talk back, and that led to conversations, and conversations led to Dolan believing that Snake was real like he had when he’d been too little to know better.
+“This is fucking miserable.”
+Gah.
+He shouldn’t have said anything.
+Shouldn’t be talking to Snake.
+And that’s as far as his ode to sanity went—knowing he shouldn’t have an imaginary friend and shouldn’t be talking to it.
+Because when he talked to Snake it encouraged the creature to talk back, and that led to conversations, and conversations led to Dolan believing Snake was real like he had when he’d been too little to know better.

-As an adult, Dolan balanced on the line between sanity and psychopathy with his imaginary friend.
-He tried—unsuccessfully—to ignore Snake, hoping one day, he would get lucky and the creature would go away.
-Luck had never been his friend.
-And if he was being honest, he really didn’t want Snake to go away.
-It had been him and Snake against the world since he was a little boy.
+As an adult, Dolan balanced on the threshold of insanity with his imaginary friend.
+He sometimes tried to ignore Snake, but if he was being honest, he didn’t want Snake to go away.
+It had always been him and Snake against the world.

-There are so many interesting cases you could be working on right now if only you’d learn how to get along.
-That racketeering case in southern Ohio.
-That recent string of men missing in Columbus.
-Snake spoke inside Dolan’s head, but the creature wasn’t chastising him, not really.
-Okay, maybe a little.
+There are so many interesting cases you could work right now if only you’d learn how to get along.

 Dolan took his hand off Snake.
 The creature was right.
 Dolan didn’t like people.
-Growing up in foster care where people were paid to pretend to care hadn’t instilled much faith in humanity.
-He trusted himself and—as crazy as it sounded—Snake.
+Period.
+As crazy as it sounded, he only trusted himself and Snake.

 Five stories below, the door to the prison opened, and three men walked out.
 Dolan gripped the rifle with both hands.
 His eyesight was beyond exceptional.
-Where the COs in the other towers had to use binoculars, all Dolan had to do was focus, and he could see everything clearly.
+Where the COs in the other towers had to use binoculars, all Dolan had to do was focus, and he could see everything.

 He could make out each man in detail.
-One was a corrections officer Dolan didn’t recognize.
+One was a CO Dolan didn’t recognize.
 One was the prissy prison psychiatrist.
 The last man—the inmate—Adam Killion.